GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Introduction

-Recently, a wide range of educational resources on Graph Neural Networks (GNNs) has emerged, presented in various formats such as online blogs, lecture videos, and computational notebooks.
-While these resources offer significant value, they often rely heavily on static illustrations (\eg, diagrams or mathematical equations) to explain GNNs.
+Recently, a wide range of GNN educational resources has emerged, presented in various formats \harry{such as online blogs ~\cite{datacamp_gnn_tutorial, sanchez-lengeling2021gentle, daigavane2021convolution}, lecture videos~\cite{raschka2020gnn, standford224w, uvadlc}, and computational notebooks~\cite{uvadlc2021gnn, TF-GNN, pyg-official}}.
+While these resources offer significant value, they often rely heavily on static illustrations (\eg, diagrams or mathematical equations) to explain GNNs~\cite{standford224w, upennGNN}.
 As a result, they tend to either focus on high-level concepts with limited attention to the detailed inner workings of GNNs, or concentrate on implementation details in specific programming frameworks.
 This creates a gap in bridging theoretical concepts with detailed computations via intuitive and interactive approaches.